Hoya Transit Program

 The Hoya Transit program will provide a $100 credit to up to 3,200 students for each of the fall 2023 and spring 2024 semesters, to access the Washington, DC, region via transit within the Washington Metropolitan Area Transit Authority (WMATA) system and select regional transit partners.
 Full-time undergraduate, graduate and professional students from all campuses may apply for the program.
 The $100 credit for the semester will be applied to a SmarTrip account (new window), to be used toward transit passes or standard pay-as-you-go transit.
 Transit passes and standard transit fares offer different options, and students will have the flexibility to select between them during the enrollment process, based on their travel needs.

 Participants will be selected through an anonymized random selection process from among eligible students who submitted the request form.
-If space is still available in the program after the August enrollment period, a second enrollment period will be conducted in September.

 Frequently Asked Questions

 Students selected to participate in the Hoya Transit program will be notified by email and receive instructions on how to enroll.

 The funds deposit process is automated by WMATA on the first day of the month, which means that missing the enrollment deadline of December 10 would result in funds not being deposited until February 1.

 I tapped my SmarTrip card after the first of the month, but the funds did not load.
 How do I receive the funds?

 The WMATA system stores the funds autoload data for a specific SmarTrip card only at stations where the card has been tapped previously.
 If your initial tap was at a station where you have not been before, then it should now be captured in the system, and you can tap a second time at that same station to receive the funds autoload.